Laurence Housman: Art and design

 The Anti-Suffrage Alphabet was a book designed by Housman that incorporated illustrations from several women, including Alice B. Woodward and Pamela Colman Smith, which worked to raise funds for the suffrage campaign.
 The main goal of the book was to criticize women’s disenfranchisement by mocking negative attitudes towards women.

 "From Prison to Citizenship" was the first banner created by Housman as a contribution to the Women’s Social and Political Union.
 This banner was displayed at the Queen’s hall at an unveiling ceremony and has been used regularly by the Women’s Social and Political Union.

-His writing
+Writing

-Housman tried to incorporate his passion for writing in his work with the feminist movement.
+Housman incorporated his passion for writing in his work with the feminist movement.
 He was popular for taking other people’s work and giving it a feminist twist.
+For example, he read “Tommy this Tommy that” by Rudyard Kipling as “Women this Women that” at a Hyde Park rally.

 He also contributed to newspapers, advising women on how to protest; his advice can be found in the Women’s Freedom League.
 Additionally, a series of poems supporting the Suffragette movement was published in The Women’s Press as well as Votes for Women.

 In 1911 the Census Boycott, a feminist movement with the goal of disrupting government processes, asked women to refuse to give their information for the census.
 The movement was advertised by Housman through a series of articles published in The Vote, in which he argued for the reasoning and tactical benefits of the proposal.
 He also wrote fiction supporting the movement, setting this series in a potential future where the boycott went well.